 So let’s dive right in.
 All of the following is based on work by Kenneth Bailey, originally in its own article, and more recently in a shortened version in his book Jesus Through Middle Eastern Eyes.
-The full chapter on this topic is available here.

 Luke 2:7 (ESV) says:

 “And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn.”

 So what is actually going on here?
 Bailey makes a few observations that help us understand the context leading up to this verse:

 - Joseph and Mary did not arrive in the middle of the night on the night of Jesus’ birth, as is commonly imagined, creating a sense of urgency to accept any accommodation.
 Instead, Joseph and Mary went up to Bethlehem in 2:4, and then “while they were there, the time came for her to give birth” (2:6).
 They had arrived in Bethlehem at some point in the past, which would give Joseph time to sort out accommodation suitable for them.